Skip Navigation

 Higher Interest Rates & REITs - Looking Ahead at Lower New Supply

-Tags: Equity, Articles, Economic Updates
+Tags: Equity, Articles, Economic Updates, White Papers

 The market has spent much of the last two years fixated on the negative effects of rising rates on Real Estate Investment Trust (REIT) share prices.
 What has received less attention is the slowdown in new developments of commercial and multifamily real estate due to higher interest rates and the potential for higher rents in coming years should consistent demand growth be unmet by new supply.
 We believe publicly-traded REITs, which derive much of their earnings growth from existing real estate rather than new development, are overlooked future beneficiaries of this construction slowdown.